jaypaulb/CanvusWebUI/README.md

    - Check your Canvus details in `.env`
    - Can you ping your Canvus server?
    - Firewall blocking port 3000?

+3. **SSL Certificate Issues?**
+   - Getting certificate errors?
+Check if your Canvus server uses:
+     - A valid certificate from a trusted CA (recommended)
+     - A self-signed certificate (requires `ALLOW_SELF_SIGNED_CERTS=true`)
+   - In production, always use valid CA-signed certificates
+   - For development/testing, you can enable self-signed certificates (see SSL Certificate Settings above)
+   - Never ignore certificate errors in production environments

 Need more help?
 Open an issue on GitHub or ping the maintainer.